 Let your callers know that your team is always happy to help and that they’re welcome to return.
 The end of a customer’s call is just as critical as the beginning.
 That is why it is crucial to make it memorable.

 Phone etiquette is one area of focus when improving customer communication.
 But it would be best if you were looking at all channels of communication, including social media, chat, and in-person.
 How you communicate is one of the key strategies for customer service improvement.
 Your strategy should outline which channels you will utilize and protocols for how to deliver customer service.

+What is most important is to provide accessibility and staff that can deliver appropriate responses that are both accurate and timely.
 Use these customer service tips to help your team members get closer to customers and go that extra mile.
 Getting closer can help employees exceed expectations when engaging with customers.
-Doing so can enhance relationships with your customers, boost loyalty, and increase profitability.
+Doing so can enhance relationships with customers, boost loyalty, and increase profitability.

 Editors Note: This article was updated on November 24, 2021, originally published on September 18, 2018, and has been completely revamped and updated for accuracy and comprehensiveness.